Joseph E. Davies: Diplomatic career

 Before leaving for the Soviet Union, Davies was directed by FDR to "make every effort to get all the firsthand information, from personal observation where possible, bearing upon the strength of the regime, from a military and economic point of view; also seek to ascertain what the policy of their government would be in the event of European war."

 Davies' predecessor, William Christian Bullitt Jr., had been an early admirer of the Soviet Union who gradually came to loathe Stalin's brutality and repression.
 By contrast, Davies remained unaffected by reports of the disappearance of thousands of Russians and foreigners in the Soviet Union throughout his stay as U.S. Ambassador.
 His dispatches from the Soviet Union were pragmatic, optimistic, and usually devoid of criticism of Stalin and his policies.
 While he briefly noted the USSR's "authoritarian" form of government, Davies praised the nation's boundless natural resources and the contentment of Soviet workers while "building socialism".
-He went on numerous tours of the country, carefully prearranged by Soviet officials.
+He went on numerous tours of the country, where he inspected industrial and agricultural facilities.
 In one of his final memos from Moscow to Washington D.C., Davies assessed:

 Communism holds no serious threat to the United States.
 Friendly relations in the future may be of great general value.

 Davies attended the Trial of the Twenty One, one of the Stalinist purge trials of the late 1930s.
 He was convinced of the guilt of the accused.
 According to Davies, "the Kremlin's fears [regarding treason in the Army and Party] were well justified".
 His opinions were at odds with much of the Western press of the day, as well as those of his own staff, many of whom had been in the country far longer than Davies.
 The career diplomat Charles Bohlen, who served under Davies in Moscow, later wrote: